Daniel-prz/learn-git-branching/README.md

 ![Completed Git exercises](<Screenshot 2024-02-20 004619.png>)

-Added knowledge of what really happens when using git commands commit, branch, and checkout.
+Added knowledge of what really happens when using git commands 'commit', branch, and checkout.
 Briefly earned rebase and cherry-pick.

 ## day-2